Get in touch with us today!

 ,

-For all our flaws, as Brits, we pride ourselves on our organisation skills, politeness, and non-confrontational manner (for which we apologise for!).
+For all our flaws, as Brits, we pride ourselves on our organisation skills, politeness, and non-confrontational manner (for which we apologise for!), as do many employers .
 We may moan about the weather frequently, yet what can’t we resolve over a good cuppa?
 Whilst our British attributes may hold us in a favourable light, can these attributes play havoc?
 Are they the cause of performance management issues in the UK?
-Do they hold us back from implementing a successful strategy for improved performance management?
+Do they hold us back from implementing a successful strategy for improved UK performance management?
 Let’s discuss…

-When it comes to managing performance effectively, research shows that goal-setting (Locke & Lantham, 1991) combined with regular feedback is the key to high performance.
-However, is our polite and non-confrontational stance likely to interfere with providing real, regular and quality feedback?
-Certainly, feedback is essential for improved performance.
-However, if it is delivered in the wrong way, the impact will be minimal or could even be negative.
+When it comes to managing employee performance effectively, research shows that goal-setting (Locke & Lantham, 1991) combined with regular feedback is the key to high performance levels.
+However, is our polite and non-confrontational stance likely to interfere with providing real, regular and quality feedback during performance reviews ?
+Certainly, feedback is essential for improved employee performance.
+However, if it is delivered in the wrong way, the impact will be minimal or could even be negative with adverse consequences.

-A manager that fears confrontation could deliver inaccurate or misleading feedback to staff.
+A line manager that fears confrontation could deliver inaccurate or misleading feedback to staff.
 They may err on the side of caution so they avoid negatively impacting on performance further.
 The negative impact on performance would ultimately reflect poorly on them.
-However, the issue is that providing inaccurate feedback is meaningless and not conducive to improved performance.
+However, the issue is that providing inaccurate feedback is meaningless and not conducive to improved performance and could lead to continued poor performance or performance issues.

-In these post pandemic times with increased hybrid working, the opportunity for managers to observe their team sufficiently to provide feedback can be limited.
+With increased hybrid working, the opportunity for line managers to observe their team sufficiently to provide feedback on a regular basis can be limited.

 We may be stereotyping but our reserved British character may cause another performance management issue with performance ratings.
 Do you think high performing British and American employees would evaluate their own performance in the same way?
 Common cultural perception is that the Americans might rate themselves more highly and the British less highly with neither necessarily reflecting objective reality – if you can get objective with performance ratings.